 10. The most courageous or embarrassing moment you remember while at school?

-These are only some examples of the fun questions to ask employees to get to know them better.
+These are only some examples of fun questions to ask employees to get to know them better.
 There can be many more.

 Most people love to travel.
 The open-mindedness that traveling brings along with it can be quickly noticed in how employees that have traveled to different places deal with certain tasks or issues at hand.
-Ask Questions about Travelling.

 11. If you could hop on a plane right now, where would you be heading?